Rush1618/Portfolio_Rushabh/README.md

 ## 📚 Documentation
 See [DOCUMENTATION.md](DOCUMENTATION.md) for a detailed, beginner-friendly explanation of the codebase, file structure, and how to edit every part of your website.

 ---

+## 🌗 Theme & Responsiveness
+- The site automatically adapts to light and dark mode, including all cards, text, and the GitHub contributions section.
+- The animated theme toggle switch visually changes between sun/clouds and moon/stars.
+- The toggle is always accessible and moves to the best position for your device.

+---